-Pedestrian collisions (blue) had a slight rise in Periods 5-8 but then came down to below the All Crash levels.
-Currently pedestrian crashes are doing better than all crashes in their reductions.
+Pedestrian collisions (dark blue) had a slight rise in Period 8 but then came down to below the All Crash levels.
+Currently pedestrian crashes are doing about the same as All Crashes in their reductions.

-Bicycles on the other hand had a dramatic increase in crashes relative to the other crash proportions, which might indicate that a large number of new bicyclists are engaging in this activity without the normal crash avoidance habits of more experienced bicyclists.
+Bicycles (red line), on the other hand, had a dramatic increase in crashes relative to the other crash proportions, which might indicate that a large number of new bicyclists are engaging in this activity without the normal crash avoidance habits of more experienced bicyclists.
 While this came down somewhat in Period 4, it has shown consistently higher levels in the other period.
-The most recent point is the result of just one week, and is not a reliable indicator.
+The most recent period is the exception, and it will be interesting to see how long this continues.